What Causes a Heat Pump Defrost Mode?

 Repairing a Faulty Thermostat

-If you suspect that your heat pump is entering defrost mode due to a faulty thermostat, you should have it repaired or replaced as soon as possible.
-Most thermostats can be repaired, but if the thermostat is too damaged or outdated, you should replace it with a new one.
+If you suspect your heat pump is entering defrost mode due to a faulty thermostat, you should have it repaired or replaced immediately.
+Most thermostats can be repaired, but if they are too damaged or outdated, you should replace them with new ones.

 Top 6 Frequently Asked Questions